 Douglas-fir beetle was first recorded in 1952 in the Skagit and Anderson River Valleys.
 Populations continued at low levels until 1956, with no recorded damage from 1957-1959.
 In 1960 infestations were noted again in these areas, and by 1961 populations expanded to include small patches in the Nahatlatch River valley.
 In 1967 and 1968, populations increased in the Fraser Canyon, with infestations totalling, 1960 ha and 1677 ha, respectively.
 Small patches continued until 1972 throughout the Fraser Canyon.
 In 1974 dead trees were noted in the Silver-Skagit valley.
 Small pockets of attacked trees continued annually and sporadically throughout the TSA, until 1980 when 1300 ha were reported in the Fraser Canyon and through to Sunshine Valley.
 Populations have remained active since then at low levels, with a peak of 870 ha in 2000 in a large infestation near Nahatlatch River.
 In 2003, 250 ha were recorded in 17 separate patch infestations, three of which were near the Nahatlatch River and the rest in areas along Highway 3 between Sunshine Valley and the west gate of Manning Park.
 In 2004, populations increased along the Fraser Canyon corridor and Nahatlatch River with about 2590 ha infested, and in Manning Park where 155 ha were infested.
 Populations stayed low with 500-1500 ha reported annually from 2011-2014.
-A spike to 4271 ha in
+A spike to 4271 ha in 2015 was primarily in the Fraser and Nahatlatch Valleys.
+Endemic level mortality around the Sunshine Valley area prompted calls from the locals.
+Recently, the beetle has been trending down with 3603 ha found in 2018 but only 288 ha in 2020.

-Figure 6.
+Figure 7.
 Annual occurrence of Douglas-fir beetle in the Fraser TSA over the past decade.